google/copybara/docs/reference.md

 skip_push | `boolean`<br><p>If set, copybara will not actually push the result to the destination.
 This is meant for testing workflows and dry runs.</p>
 title | `string`<br><p>When creating a pull request, use this title.
 By default it uses the change first line.</p>
 body | `string`<br><p>When creating a pull request, use this body.
 By default it uses the change summary.</p>
+integrates | `sequence of git_integrate`<br><p>Integrate changes from a url present in the migrated change label.
+Defaults to a semi-fake merge if COPYBARA_INTEGRATE_REVIEW label is present in the message</p>